 On some tables, it is possible to dynamically sort displayed rows, using small vertical arrows on the right of column titles.

-On some tables too, hovering the mouse over the grey bar located just below the header row displays input fields that can be used to filter rows to display.
+On some tables too, an icon located at the left of the header row, let show or hide input fields that can be used to dynamically filter displayed rows.